Srinidhigpr/SrinidhiGopalraj-oop-coursework-comm-platform/README.md

 ```
 #### d) Decorator -
-The Decorator pattern is a structural design pattern that allows behavior to be added to individual objects dynamically, without affecting the behavior of other objects from the same class.
+The Decorator pattern is a **structural design pattern** that allows behavior to be added to individual objects **dynamically, without affecting the behavior** of other objects from the same class.
 It's achieved by creating a set of decorator classes that are used to wrap concrete components.
 In my code, it is implemented to wrap fuctions which require file handling with the relevent file checking code, instead of writing code for this verification into each and every function.
-One example of its implementation is shown  completely and the rest are omiited from the code block below.
+One example of its implementation is shown  completely and the rest are omitted from the code block below.
 ```
 def handle_file_errors(func):
     def wrapper(*args, **kwargs):